Joe-Davis-Blockly/blockly/docs/guides/app-integration/attribution.md

 Upon first reference in a paragraph, use the primary one-line description:

-> Blockly is an open-source developer library from Google.
+> Blockly is an open-source developer library from the Raspberry Pi Foundation, originally developed at Google.
 It creates a visual programming interface that uses drag-and-drop blocks.

 When referring to Blockly in the context of another app which uses Blockly